 Making international calls from a mobile phone may be very expensive, and it is often advisable to purchase a phone card to call home from a public telephone.

 An efficient, modern, integrated network, with the switchboards of the various police forces, emergency services, organizations and agencies is ready to respond to emergency calls from anywhere in Italy.
 Access to this network is simple and quick: all you have to do is call the national emergency numbers, which are well known and easy to remember.

 Guardia di Finanza : www.gdf.it

->

-> In Italy, as in some other European countries, the number of stars a property has is designated by the government of that country.
+In Italy, as in some other European countries, the Government designates the number of stars a property.
 There’s a checklist that each hotel is put through and then a final score is produced that determines how many stars that hotel has.
 Things like the size of the lobby, the proximity of the lobby to guest rooms, and whether there’s an elevator in the building can be the deciding factors in whether a hotel is a 2-star or 3-star property.

->

-> We can build for you tailored tours following your requirements according to the available time, the period of year, the desire to travel in group, family, couple or alone, the presence of young children (aged between 5 and 12 years)
+We can build for you tailored tours following your requirements according to the available time, the period of year, the desire to travel in group, family, couple or alone, the presence of young children (aged between 5 and 12 years)